-30. The sub-session was chaired by H.E.
-Mr. Mahe 'Uli'uli Tupouniua, Secretary for Foreign Affairs of the Kingdom of Tonga, and facilitated by Ms. Simona Marinescu, UN Resident Coordinator, Pacific Multi-Country Office, Samoa.
-In this session, a presentation was made by the Facilitator, and interventions were made by the following resource representatives: Samoa, Vanuatu, ESCAP, PIFS, SPC, UNDP.
+Again, chaired by Secretary Tupouniua, this subsession was facilitated by Ms. Simona Marinescu, the UN Resident Coordinator, Pacific Multi-Country Office, Samoa.
+A presentation was made by the Facilitator followed by interventions from the following resource persons, representatives of Samoa, Vanuatu, ESCAP, PIFS, SPC, UNDP.